Suriname profile - Overview

 Suriname, once known as Dutch Guiana, is one of South America's smallest countries.
 It enjoys a relatively high standard of living but also faces serious political and economic challenges.

 Since independence from the Netherlands in 1975 Suriname has endured coups and a civil war.
 Former military strongman Desi Bouterse dominated politics for much of the post-independence era.

 Suriname is one of the most ethnically diverse countries in the Americas.
-Most of its people are descended from African slaves and Indian and Indonesian indentured servants brought over by the Dutch to work as agricultural labourers.
+Most of its people are descended from African slaves and Indian and Javanese indentured servants brought over by the Dutch to work as agricultural labourers.